 Email marketing works.

 65% of learning and development teams use email marketing to promote learning opportunities.
 61% of workers discover learning programs via successful email marketing.
-For internal communications, email is your best channel.
+For internal communications, email is your best marketing tactic.

 But consider the messaging - in this year’s report, we learn that 75% of workers take a course if assigned by their manager and 46% discover learning opportunities from their managers and leaders.
 Use email marketing to send messages from leaders to staff.
 Working in short quotes or even video clips will give your content gravity and relevance in the eyes of your learners.
-For example, could your head of IT Security promote awareness training on best practice in cyber security?
+For example, could your head of IT Security promote awareness training on best practice in cybersecurity?
+Could the business owners speak to the importance of soft skills in the work of technical staff?

-If you can re-use email content for internal intranets (55% of workers discover learning programs via the employee intranet), all the better.
+If you can re-use your email content on internal intranets (55% of workers discover learning programs via the employee intranet), all the better.

 We will be coming back to this theme later this year to consider what talent development can learn from marketing when it comes to: